rcghpge/rcghpge.github.io/README.md

-# webpage
+# homepage

-Webpage setup for templating.
 A wip.
 Looking to redesign.

 HTML5 Up has other webpage templates if you are an advanced programmer in webpage design - [link](https://html5up.net)